rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

 This is a string in [@RFC3339] `date-time` format, with the further restrictions that any letters MUST be in uppercase, and the time offset MUST be the character `Z`.
 Fractional second values MUST NOT be included unless non-zero and MUST NOT have trailing zeros, to ensure there is only a single representation for each date-time.

 For example, `2010-10-10T10:10:10.003Z` is conformant, but `2010-10-10T10:10:10.000Z` is invalid and is correctly encoded as `2010-10-10T10:10:10Z`.

+### LocalizedString {#localized-string-type}

+The purpose of LocalizedString is to allow for internationalisation of string values.
+In its simplest form it is just a string value.
+Optionally, the human language of this value may be specified, as well as localized variants in additional languages.
+A LocalizedString has the following properties:

+- value: `String` (mandatory).
+  The property value.
+- language: `String` (optional).
+  The [@!RFC5646] language tag of this value, if any.
+- localizations: `String[String]` (optional).
+  A map from [@!RFC5646] language tags to the value localized in that language.

 # Card